ThallesP/whatsapp-cloud.js/README.md

 });
 ```

+# 💡 Documentation
+You can find the documentation at https://thallesp.github.io/whatsapp-cloud.js (docs in beta).
+You can find examples at the [examples folder](examples).

 # 📋 TODO
 [x] - Ability to send text messages
 [x] - Finish HTTP server to receive Whatsapp events
+[x] - Ability to send template messages
 [] - Ability to send reply buttons
 [] - Ability to send document messages